Skip to main content

 Leading up to the love scene between Sarah and Kyle, Sarah notes the intense sadness and pain that Kyle is carrying.
 He responds, “Pain can be controlled.
 You just disconnect it.”
 And Sarah echoes, “So you feel nothing?”

 This exchange lays out the real tragedy that awaits humanity.
-Machines are taking over humankind, not just by gunning them down, but by removing the thing that makes humans human.
+Machines have taken over humankind, not just by gunning them down, but by removing the thing that makes humans human.
 When you live in a warzone, you aren't able to feel anything.
 That isn't something Kyle gets to experience until he meets Sarah, and their brief union is a testament for the human capacity to feel for each other.
-That’s something that the machines, who eliminate humanity out of pure tactical advantage, do not possess.
+That’s something that the machines, who eliminate humanity out of pure tactical advantage, do not possess, and it's something Sarah is abounding in.

 This is another reason why reducing Sarah’s victory to simply having a uterus is just a shallow reading of her character.
 Sarah carrying the child of the man who saved her life is more than just a token of a woman’s reproductive capabilities.
 It’s an emblem of the love she felt with another person, a love that gave Sarah the courage to face her destiny and Kyle the chance to experience something other than fear for the first time in his life.
 It’s that love that will enable humans to overcome the machines of the future.